All of our guides are experienced, expert birders and naturalists, with an excellent knowledge of the birds and wildlife of Chile.

 Fernando is a young field ornithologist from Chile.

-He is studying for an MSc in evolutionary ecology in the Universidad de Chile.
-His field of study is the behavior and breeding ecology of birds and he is leading the first Breeding Birds Atlas of Chile.
+He studied a MSc in evolutionary ecology in the Universidad de Chile, where he have developed research on breeding ecology and natural history of birds.
+Furthermore, he is leading the first Breeding Birds Atlas of Chile.

-As you may imagine, he can tell you a lot about the breeding behavior of the Chilean birds!.
+As you may imagine, he can tell you a lot about Chilean birds!.

-He has been involved in Grey gull and Chilean woodstar monitoring projects in northern Chile, in Waterfowl/shorebird/passerine monitoring and banding birds projects.
-In these projects, he learned a lot of bird calls and this is knowledge he can use to great effect for his birding clients.
+He has been involved in Grey gull, Markham Storm-petrel, Ringed Storm-petrel and Chilean woodstar monitoring projects in northern Chile, and in Waterfowl/shorebird/passerine monitoring and banding birds projects in Chile.
+In these projects, he has developed the skill of recognize most of birds by their calls, knowledge that he can use to great effect for his birding clients.

-He has been a serious birder 2008, and since then he has traveled around the whole of Chile and can lead birders with confidence anywhere in the country.
+He has been a serious birder 2008, and since then he has traveled birding and guiding around the whole of Chile and can lead birders with confidence anywhere in the country.

 Heraldo is a young and enthusiast birder of Temuco, who has a strong knowledge of the birds of the Araucania region.
 He is a Biologist in Natural Resources Management and candidate to Doctor in Systematics and Biodiversity.